yyoshiaki/ikra/README.md

 ## Q&A

-- In exporting output.tsv to iDEP, which data type should be put a check to?
+- In exporting output.tsv to iDEP, which data type should I select?

-When iDEP reads output.tsv, please put a check to [Read counts data].
+When iDEP reads output.tsv, please put a check to `Read counts data`.

 ## Issue